-The fourth webinar in our 'Energy & Nature' series, this time organised with the Arava Institute for Environmental Studies in Israel, focussed on the challenge of ensuring bird protection around onshore wind farms and examine solutions to reduce the threat on the populations.
+The fourth webinar in our 'Energy & Nature' series, this time organised with the Arava Institute for Environmental Studies in Israel, focussed on the challenge of ensuring bird protection around onshore wind farms and examined solutions to reduce the threat on the populations.
 The potential risk for birds is a well-known issue that extends beyond Europe.
 Disturbance, loss of habitat, and direct mortality by collision with the blades can pose a real threat to some avian species.
 But proper planning and adequate mitigation measures can considerably reduce the risk for the populations.
 How so?

 - Sensitivity mapping tools to identify the critical areas where wind farms should be avoided;